Hello World from Org

 Rationale

-I figured it was finally the time to host some of my content online for sharing, fun, persistence, easy access and all the other usual suspects.
+I figured the time had come to host some of my modest content online for sharing, fun, persistence, easy access and all the other usual suspects.
 Going into this adventure there were only a few requirements that I wanted my website to meet:

 • Content should be written in my favorite text editor with Org mode.